-How an Air Purifier Helps Improve Indoor Air Quality
+How Can an Air Purifier Help Improve Indoor Air Quality?

-3. Whole-house air filter.
-This is a less-expensive option to a whole-house air purifier.
-It is often attached to the furnace as replacement for a typical air filter.
-For both a whole air purifier and whole-house air filter, you need a technician for proper installation.
+This is a less-expensive option for a whole-house air purifier.
+It is often attached to the furnace as a replacement for a typical air filter.
+For both a whole air purifier and a whole-house air filter, you need a technician for proper installation.

 While air purifiers are extremely useful and beneficial to improve air quality, it also helps to keep your home clean and free from all sources of contaminants.
 You should regularly do the following: